Dreepye/StarNubMain/Server/README.md

 			- Only one unique command can be mapped, so if both starnub and starbound both have 'ban' only one can be shortcut's
 		- Players can be command blocked

-	- Whitelisted server option (uuid, ip or starnub id)
+	- Whitelisted starbounddata.packets.starbounddata.packets.server option (uuid, ip or starnub id)

 	- Restrictions:
 		- Offline banning by uuid, ip, character name, starnub id